|Date of Birth||02.05.1983|

 The story so far

-Sordo burst onto the WRC scene in 2005 with the help of two-time World Rally Champion Carlos Sainz.
+Sordo burst onto the WRC scene in 2005 with the help of two-time world champion Carlos Sainz.

-Sordo repaid Citroen’s faith by scoring seven podiums in 2007, six podiums in 2008 and finishing third in the 2009 drivers’ title race.
-But his form started the wane in 2010 and his place in the team was soon taken by rising star Sebastien Ogier.
+Sordo repaid Citroën’s faith by scoring seven podiums in 2007, six podiums in 2008 and finishing third in the 2009 drivers’ title race.
+But his form started to wane in 2010 and his place in the team was soon taken by rising star Sébastien Ogier.

-Sordo decided his future lay elsewhere for 2011 and he opted to lead MINI’s charge in to the WRC.
-However, after a string of point-scoring performances, he was left in the cold when MINI withdrew from the series in 2012.
-He found himself back at Citroen in 2013 for what was to prove another tricky season – the only highlight of which was his maiden WRC victory at Rallye Deutschland.
+Sordo decided his future lay elsewhere for 2011 and he led Mini’s charge into the WRC, but after a string of points-scoring performances, he was left in the cold when the team withdrew from the series in 2012.